upmaru/memovee-tama/tmdb-movie-detail/querying.md

 ### Media Watch Providers
 - Whenever regional data is available, every movie-detail workflow must also return watch-provider availability for that region.
 - You must load the user's preferences before making any queries by using the `list-user-preferences` tool to figure out which region they are in.
+- Skip the call if valid user preferences (region info) already exist in the current conversation context—reuse the cached region data instead of calling `list-user-preferences` again.
+Only invoke the tool when the region is unknown.
   ```json
   {
     "next": "query-media-detail",